 Jurgen Goossens is Associate Professor of Constitutional and Administrative Law at Tilburg University.
-He is leader of the interdisciplinary project 'Blockchain in the network society: in search of transparency, trust and legitimcacy' (NWO-MVI).
+He is leader of the interdisciplinary NWO-MVI CHAIN project: 'Blockchain in the network society: transparency, trust and legitimacy by design' (2020-2024).

 Before, he was Assistant Professor of Constitutional Law at Erasmus University of Rotterdam and Postdoctoral Research Fellow at Ghent University.
-Goossens defended his PhD 'The future of administrative justice: judicial review of administrative action in comparative perspective' at Ghent University.
-He also holds an LLM degree from Yale Law School.
+Goossens holds an LL.M. degree from Yale Law School.

 Jurgen Goossens teaches constitutional and administrative law courses.
-He has a particular expertise in comparative constitutional and administrative law and holds a Senior Qualification Education (SKO).
-He is regularly involved in educational innovation projects.
+He holds a Senior Qualification Education (SKO) and is regularly involved in educational innovation projects.

 Jurgen Goossens is regularly involved in interdisciplinary research projects, most recently related to the rule of law conditions for the use of algorithms (smart contracts) and distributed technologies (blockchain).